Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Introduction

 Current and forthcoming stage IV galaxy surveys, such as the Dark Energy Spectroscopic Instrument (DESI)~\cite{Aghamousa:2016zmz}, ESA's Euclid satellite mission~\cite{Laureijs:2011gra,Blanchard:2019oqi}, Rubin's Legacy Survey of Space and Time (LSST)~\cite{Mandelbaum:2018ouv}, and the Nancy Grace Roman space telescope~\cite{spergel2015wide} are expected to pin down the details of the dark sector to unprecedented accuracy and will allow for the distinction between many alternatives to $\Lambda$CDM, including IDE models.
 To ensure the success of these efforts, it is important that the theoretical predictions from these non-standard cosmologies have the highest quality, as the volume of data and its precision will be unprecedented, leaving no place for theoretical systematics to hide~\cite{Chisari:2019tus, Markovic:2019sva, Bose:2019psj, Schneider:2019snl, Nishimichi:2020tvu, Martinelli:2020yto, Pezzotta:2021vfn, Secco:2021vhm,DES:2021bvc}.
 This has led to the development of new techniques extending the range of scales for which predictions are trustworthy.
 A key recent development is the effective field theory of large-scale structure (EFTofLSS)~\cite{Baumann:2010tm,Carrasco:2012cv}.
 This technique models the unknown effects of very small scales on mildly nonlinear scales via the introduction of effective stresses and adds corresponding time-dependent parameters, improving the fits to simulations~\cite{Nishimichi:2020tvu}.

 These new techniques are powerful enough to be useful already in the analysis of current data.
 In particular, the EFTofLSS has been used by different groups to re-analyse the summary statistics measured by BOSS, both in the context of $\Lambda$CDM~\cite{DAmico:2019fhj, Ivanov:2019pdj, Troster:2019ean, Philcox:2021main,DAmico:2022osl}, as well as for extended models~\cite{DAmico:2020kxu,Chudaykin:2020ghx,Nunes:2022bhn}.
 Our aim in this paper is exactly this -- use the EFTofLSS to analyse the BOSS data in order to constrain exotic dark energy and dark scattering interactions.
-We use an independent implementation of the EFTofLSS-based modelling validated in previous work~\cite{Carrilho:2021hly} to predict the multipoles of the power spectrum and run an MCMC analysis for all cosmological parameters on the BOSS DR12 data, including also post-reconstructed BAO data in a broad redshift range.
+We use an independent implementation of the EFTofLSS-based modelling validated in previous work~\cite{Carrilho:2021hly} to predict the multipoles of the power spectrum and run an MCMC analysis for all cosmological parameters on the BOSS DR12 data, including also post-reconstructed BAO data from that release, as well as additional pre-reconstruction measurements of the BAO scale in a broad redshift range.
 We are thus able to constrain the strength of the interaction, in parallel with the dark energy equation of state (EOS) parameter, for the first time.

 This paper is organised as follows.
 The data and the methods we use in our analysis pipeline are described in Section~\ref{sec:data}.
 Our baseline results are shown in Section~\ref{sec:resultsmain}, with full contour plots shown in Appendix~\ref{sec:full_cont} and a detailed discussion on the information content of the priors of nuisance parameters and their effects on the results in Appendix~\ref{sec:prior}.
 Finally, we detail our conclusions in Section~\ref{sec:conclusions}.